-To ensure you’re getting the best pork chops possible, look for ones that have some marbling and are a pinkish color.
+To ensure you’re getting the best pork chops possible, look for ones with some marbling and a pinkish color.

 The marbling creates some great flavor and makes the meat juicier.

-If the chops are pale in color or have any dark spots on the fat, this means they are not of good quality.
+If the chops are pale in color or have dark spots on the fat, they are not of good quality.